|Are you conducting a regular maintenance and servicing schedule on your boat to ensure you, your friends and family's safety at sea?

 Below are the 10 top maintenance tips that we suggest you do to help you enjoy boating safely.

-- Wash your boat regularly with fresh water
+1. Wash your boat regularly with fresh water.

 Don’t wait until everybody wants to get their boats serviced.
 Spark plugs should be changed with your engine service.
 You should carry a spare set including a sparkplug spanner on your boat.

-- Check the water pump from your motor regularly to ensure a strong discharge
+3. Check the water pump from your motor regularly to ensure a strong discharge.

-Batteries cause the most headaches for boat users.
-Check that it is charged and kept topped up with distilled water.
-Make sure that connections are not corroded or loose.
+Batteries cause the most headaches for boat users - about one quarter of all incidents attended by Coastguard volunteers relate to flat batteries.
+Check your battery is charged, that it continues to hold charge, and is kept topped up with distilled water.
+Make sure that the connections are not corroded or loose.

-Check the oil level and also keep an eye on the oil colour.
+Check the oil level regularly, and keep an eye on the oil colour.
+Like in a car, if it's starting to turn dark make sure you change it.

-- Check your propeller for damage or rubbish
+7. Check your propeller for damage or rubbish.

 Make sure that there is no fishing line wound around your prop and make sure that your prop is not damaged.
 A damaged prop can be very fuel inefficient.

-- Check the hull for any visible signs of damage
+8. Check the hull for any visible signs of damage.

 Look for any unexpected scratches and dents and look inside the boat for water leaks.
 Make sure the bung plugs still fit securely and check that the navigation lights and bilge pumps are working correctly.

-- Monitor the trailer frequently as well as the boat
+9. check the trailer frequently as well as the boat.

-- Finally be sure to check all joints and connections to keep them secure
+10. Finally be sure to check all joints and connections to keep them secure.

 You should do a boat walk through (inside and out) about 3-4 times a year to look for normal wear and tear and to keep a general eye out for problems.
 Also check all ropes for wear and tear or damage.